Cosmological perturbations and gravitational waves in the general Einstein-vector theory: The vector perturbations

-In this section, we have analyzed the dynamics of the vector perturbations in the general Einstein-vector theory under the gauge condition $\varepsilon_i=0$~\eqref{gauge-vector-1635}.
-There are two dynamical degrees of freedom $\zeta_{x}$ and $\zeta_{y}$~\eqref{effectiveAction2-vector-1742}.
-Regarding stability, the conditions for the absence of ghost and for Laplacian stability are readily satisfied.
-The absence of tachyonic instability requires $\beta_{2}\le 0$ when $\bar{A}\ne 0$, while for $\bar{A}= 0$ the corresponding condition is given by Eq.~\eqref{tachyonicStability-A0-10221544}.
-In the small-scale limit, the propagation speed of vector GWs exceeds the speed of light.
-In particular, if $\beta_{2}= 0$ or $\bar{A} = 0$, the propagation speed of the vector perturbations reduces to the speed of light.
-However, in this case there is no propagating vector GW degree of freedom, and the dynamical variable $\zeta_{p}$ decouples from gravity at the linear level.
-These results are summarized in Table~\ref{vector-conclusion-181017}.
+{In this section, we have analyzed the dynamics of vector perturbations in the general Einstein-vector theory under the gauge condition $\varepsilon_i=0$~\eqref{gauge-vector-1635}.
+The reduced system contains two dynamical variables, $\zeta_{p}$ and $\delta\mathcal{B}_{p}$, as shown in Eq.~\eqref{effectiveL-20265101452}.
+Regarding stability, the requirement of positive-definite energy leads to the condition $\beta_{2}\le 0$~\eqref{stabilityV1-2026591528} when $\bar{A}\ne 0$, whereas for the branch $\bar{A}= 0$ the corresponding stability criterion is given by Eq.~\eqref{stabilityV2-2026591528}.
+Concerning GWs, under the small-scale limit and the plane-wave ansatz, the vector sector contains two propagating vector GW modes.
+In particular, when $\beta_{2}\bar{A}\ne 0$, the propagation speed of the vector GWs exceeds the speed of light.
+By contrast, if $\beta_{2}= 0$ or $\bar{A} = 0$, the propagation speed of the vector perturbations reduces to the speed of light.
+However, in this case no propagating vector GW modes exist, and the variable $\zeta_{p}$ decouples from the metric perturbations at the linear level.
+These results are summarized in Table~\ref{vector-conclusion-181017}.}